MSchmoecker/FenceSnap/README.md

 - Github: https://github.com/MSchmoecker/FenceSnap
 - Discord: Margmas#9562.
 Feel free to DM or ping me, for example in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)

 ## Changelog
+0.3.0
+- Added more snappoints for fences to allow easier placement on uneven terrain, also allows better stacking
+- Fixed OdinArchitect patch as the mod was no longer detected because the identifier GUID changed

 0.2.0
 - Added snappoints for Dvergr sharp stakes
 - Simplified internal patches